How do we understand Model-Based Business Engineering? The document formulates some basic positions for further discussion.

 We talk of Model-Based Business Engineering, not of Model-Driven Development.
 Models are needed for many working techniques in the scope of Business Process Management.
 But they are “only” an essential mean to an end.
 The business problem “We don’t have enough models.” doesn’t exist.

 A model describes a „thing“ before we build or change it.
 They help us to measure properties of the subject of interest.
 The “thing” or better the subject of interest is a system or a process or a business capability or an entire organization.
 “If you can’t describe it, you can’t build it.” arguments John Zachman.
 I would add, you can’t maintain it too.

 Describing the subject of interest gives us the opportunity to think and decide which properties it should have.
-The model contains not only the pure information about the subject itself.
-It contains also information about design decisions, knowledge sources and other relevant secondary information.
+The model contains not only pure information about the subject itself.
+It also contains information about design decisions, knowledge sources, and other relevant secondary information.